marina601/discover-malta/README.md

 - Trip modal also tracks when the trip was first created and when/if the trip details have been modified, for easier data and sales analysis in the future.

-- `slug` field accepts a unique number and is used together with the `category_slug` field to generate a user-friendly URL for "Trip Details Page"
+- `slug` field accepts a unique number and is used together with the `category_slug` field to generate a user-friendly URL for "Trip Details Page".

 #### ReviewRating model

-- This model has a direct relation to the Trip modal and Account modal using a ForegainKey field
+- This model has a direct relation to the Trip modal and Account modal using a ForegainKey field.
-- This model accepts trip reviews and calculates the total number of reviews
+- This model accepts trip reviews and calculates the total number of reviews.
 - This model also accepts trip rating and calculates the average rating.
 I have used a FloatField to accept half star values for reviews
     - `rating = models.FloatField(blank=False, validators=[MinValueValidator(0.5), MaxValueValidator(5.0)])`
 - Status field is accepting a boolean value, the review is only displayed if the status is True, however, admin may set this value to false not to display the review for a specific trip inside their admin panel